Chapter 20 Wednesday, 1130 hours (11:30 AM)

 I understand that you may not be able to help me in this without losing support of the others in your group, so let me suggest something.
 If during your noon or 6 PM telecast, you use the phrase, "We have sacrificed much" Ill understand that to mean you will manage not to guard the Fordham Road side of the Zoo around 7 AM.
 Well then send in some of our people to bring this crisis to an end.
 Please help me with this as we dont want to see this turn into a blood bath.

 At the start of the show, Joshua stated matter of factly that they had to sacrifice their first hostage.
 It had to be done since the authorities were not negotiating in good faith.
 Joshua was sitting comfortably at his desk, empty save for the phone.
 Again he was flanked by Jack and a few other Calfers carrying AK-47s for effect.
-Wolf, the stray dog, was lounging in front of the desk.
+Wolf was sleeping in front of the desk.
 Except for the words themselves, all seemed controlled and calm.
 Joshua went on to say softly that should the police try to storm the zoo, all the hostages, men women and children, would be gunned down.
 Joshua then asked that the Steiner tape be run.

 "You didnt have to do it," said George.
 "Why did you do it?"